SManna00/Sequence-Models/README.md

 # Sequence-Models
-Part of the Deep Learning Specialization on Coursera
+Part of the Deep Learning Specialization on Coursera.
+It includes my solutions to the programming assignments required to be completed for the course.